mirobotech/BEAPER-Pico/LCD/README.md

 * rotation(r) - rotate LCD image to one of 4 orientations (0-3, 3 is upright on BEAPER Nano and BEAPER Pico)

-* blit_buffer(b, x, y, w, h) - copy memory buffer b to frame buffer at location x, y, setting width w, and height h
+* blit_buffer(b, x, y, w, h) - copy memory buffer b to frame buffer at location x, y, using buffer width w, and height h

 * update() - update the LCD panel with the contents of the frame buffer